-The U.S. Department of Justice, Office of Justice Programs, National Institute of Justice (NIJ) is pleased to announce that it is seeking applications for funding for research and development to enhance forensic crime scene examinations and forensic medicolegal death investigations.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is pleased to announce that it is seeking applications for funding for social science research in forensic science.
 This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.